wp-plugins/loading-page/readme.txt

 **What is Lazy Loading?**

-Lazy Loading means that images outside of viewport (visible part of webpage) will not be loaded before user scrolls to them, this action improve the download speed of webpages and reduce the bandwidth consumption.
+Lazy Loading means that original won't be loaded until finalize the loading page process, to improve the download speed of webpages.
 With lazy loading the WordPress performance is increased substantially.

-Normally we only see a part of a webpage we are visiting.
-To see the rest we usually have to scroll down.
-For example, in pages with a lot of content in the middle, we can’t see the footer without scrolling down.
-If Lazy Loading is enabled, only the images in areas that are actually viewed by the user are loaded, and the render time of completed page is reduced.
-The images in all other areas are loaded only when the user attempts to actually view them by scrolling down to them.
-This technique increases the loading speed and reduces the bandwidth consumption, as it only loads the images in areas actually "consumed" by the user.

 If you want more information about this plugin or another one don't doubt to visit my website: